Lester1989/giftmanager/readme.md

 - [X] json import and export
 - [X] add Version Tag to the footer
 - [X] better sorting for friends, dates, gift ideas etc.
+- [X] link to github and dockerhub in about page
+- [X] add gift for event
+- [X] link to be me a coffee or something similar
+- [ ] admin view to see users and a count of their data
+- [ ] add tests
 - [ ] add pydantic forms violations errorhandling
 - [ ] automatic backups
-- [ ] link to github and dockerhub
-- [ ] link to be me a coffee or something similar
+- [ ] make landing page suggest to contact friend about a topic
-- [X] add gift for event

 # Pending Refactorings and Maintenance